llvm/llvm-project/libc/docs/index.rst

 ``longterm`` (not past EOL date), ``stable``, and ``mainline`` versions.
 We actively adopt new features from ``linux-next``.

-For Windows, we support products within their lifecycle.
+For Windows, we plan to support products within their lifecycle.
 Please refer to `Search Product and Services Lifecycle Information <https://learn.microsoft.com/en-us/lifecycle/products/?products=windows>`_ for more information.

 ABI Compatibility